 Read the advert

 Applying for a job where you have none of the required skills or knowledge will only annoy the recruiter.
 It is fine to apply for something where you don’t quite have all of the required skills, but if you are nowhere near what they are looking for then your CV will go straight in the bin.
+You might think you could do the job, but there will probably be several other applicants with a lot more relevant experience so don’t waste your time or that of the recruiter.

 At the end of the day, your CV is the job equivalent to a holiday brochure.
 You need to highlight your strengths, what you can offer and why the company should choose you over anyone else.
 Remember to not make your CV too long, but sell yourself.